 The Lover, with all of their sweetness and likability, has one significant weakness; they often times try too hard to please others.
 Their fear of being alone or being rejected drives them to perform acts that can be far beyond their means.
 This can potentially lead to the Lover being manipulated and controlled by someone else.
 After all, love makes people rash sometimes.

 They need to understand that rejection is a process in life that simply can't be avoided.
 Unfortunately for the Lover, they'll need to find some way to numb themselves to rejection and failure, they need to find fulfillment within themselves.
-Their greatest fear is failing to do so would put them in a world of constant pain and discomfort.
+Their greatest fear is failing to do so since this would put them in a world of constant pain and discomfort.

 Learn more about the 12 jungian archetypes here.